NateEag/how-i-code/drafts/daily-routine.rst

 Goal Achievement routine
 ------------------------

-Break goal into tasks (in shared task tracker if supported)
+Break goal into tasks in shared task tracker

 For each task: